qidiso/termux-gui/README.md

-The packet is include: Graphical User Interface in Termux
+The packet is include: Graphical User Interface in Termux,no need VNC、SDL...

 1. A GUI-App.
 2. you can open the camera in the termux-linux,and show in the GUI-App